 Individual Gear – EACH PARTICIPANT must carry this gear:

-Participants should pre-purchase a CORSAR (Colorado Outdoor Recreation Search and Rescue) card at the Colorado Department of Local Affairs website.
-Participants with a valid hunting/fishing license, boat, snowmobile or ATV registration are already covered by the fund.
-Racers must provide proof at gear check.
+Each racer is required to provide valid proof of Search and Rescue coverage.
+Participants may pre-purchase a Colorado Recreation Search and Rescue (CORSAR) card online through the Colorado Department of Local Affairs.
+Participants with a valid Colorado hunting/fishing license, boat, snowmobile or ATV registration are already covered by the fund, but must also provide valid proof at check-in.

 Skis – Skis of any type can be used.
 Minimum length of 150cm.
 At least 3/4 length metal edges strongly recommended.
 No snowboard splitboard systems permitted.